b-zig/freqtrade/README.md

 In order to build locally complete the following:

 git clone https://github.com/b-zig/freqtrade.git<br>
-cd freqtrade
+cd freqtrade<br>
-docker build \
-  --no-cache \
-  --pull \
-  -t freqtradeorg/freqtrade:kucoincustom .
+docker build --no-cache --pull -t freqtradeorg/freqtrade:kucoincustom .

 In your docker-compose.yml be sure to update your image to: freqtradeorg/freqtrade:kucoincustom